-- Supply Chain Profile

-- Creating a Sustainable

-Supply Chain: Ford's Overall

-Approach

-- Human Rights in the Supply Chain: Ford's Approach
+- v Creating a Sustainable Supply Chain: Ford's Overall Approach - V Human Rights in the Supply Chain: Ford's Approach - ▼ Sustainable Raw Materials

 In the automotive industry, it is difficult to assure that the extraction and original production of raw materials is done responsibly, because these processes occur so far up our supply chain and, therefore, are far outside of Ford's direct control.
 Nonetheless, we are actively engaging with our industry, stakeholders and direct suppliers to address the risk of human rights abuses, including forced labor and human trafficking, deep in our supply chain.